 Anne Anderson Saitzyk received her MFA in painting from Claremont Graduate University and her BFA in illustration from Art Center College of Design.
-She has served as Director of Contemplative Arts at Shambhala Meditation Center of Los Angeles and is currently co-coordinator of Westside Shambhala.
-Anne met the Shambhala Buddhist dharma (and her future husband) through the Dharma Art program in 1997 and has since become a student of Sakyong Mipham and a Shambhala Art teacher.
-In her professional life, she teaches painting and drawing at Art Center College of Design and, this past summer, at Chung Ang University in Seoul, Korea.
+She has served as co-coordinator of Westside Shambhala and is currently Director of Contemplative Arts at Shambhala Meditation Center of Los Angeles.
+Anne met the Shambhala Buddhist dharma through the Dharma Art program in 1997 and has since become a student of Sakyong Mipham and a Shambhala Art teacher.
+In her professional life, she teaches painting and drawing at Art Center College of Design and occasionally in other locations in the world.

 Steven Saitzyk is an Adjunct Professor of Humanities and Sciences at Art Center College of Design and the International Director of Shambhala Art, a nonprofit arts education program designed to integrate meditation into the creative process.
 See: www.shambhalaart.org and www.stevensaitzyk.com.
 He is a painter, author, and has practiced and taught meditation internationally for more than thirty-five years.
-His current book, “Place Your Thoughts Here: Meditation for the Creative Mind,” is scheduled for release in March, 2013.
+His current book, “Place Your Thoughts Here: Meditation for the Creative Mind,” was published in 2013.

 Franny Smith is curious. seems bossy, not really.
 Just NY mannerisms.
 Retired from teaching Theatre Arts and started studying meditation.
 Still works with “kids at risk”.
 Fell head over heels for Shambhala Art and the love affair continues.
 She says, “The teacher/student relationship is a partnership where we get to explore the inherent creativity we all possess.”
 Wants to grow up and be an old lady, totally turned on and tuned in.
 Yeah!